 Slow Cooker General Tso’s Chicken

-- 1 1/2 pounds boneless skinless chicken breasts diced into 1-inch pieces
+- 1 1/2 pounds boneless skinless chicken breasts cut into small pieces

 - 1/2 cup cornstarch

 - 2 large egg whites

 - 1/2 cup oil (vegetable or canola oil)

 - 2/3 cup hoisin sauce

 - 1/4 cup light brown sugar , packed

 - 3 cloves garlic , minced